RayChimera/configs/README.md

 ### Ideas for improvement

-1. Make symlinks to configs in the repo instead of copying files for easier sync between computers in the future
+* [x] Make symlinks to configs in the repo instead of copying files for easier sync between computers in the future

+> Check if it works as intended (the configs should update themselves in the repo)

-2. Turn it into a *bash* script
+* [ ] Turn it into a *Ansible* or at least a *bash* script

 ## Basics